How to do Content Marketing Right

 When it comes to SEO keyword (kw) research just do your best.
 There are a lot of free guides and YouTube videos on how to do it.
 Basically what you’re looking for are keywords with:

-- High search volume - how many people are already searching for this keywords
+- High search volume - how many people are already searching for these keywords

 - Low keyword difficulty - how hard it is to rank for the keyword